austinbenny/ICPF2017/homework/2/README.md

 ## Hello and welcome to my Answers for HW2.
-You're a sociopath if you have fun reading code like this, so instead I'll just say hope you dont get mad while reading these answers ##
+I hope you have fun reading ... actually, you're a sociopath if you have fun reading code like this, so instead I'll just say hope you dont get mad while reading these answers ##

 Homework 2 answers